JiangYou2025/Kernel-U-Net/Readme.md

-# (Arxiv'24) Kernel-U-Net: Symmetric and Hierarchical Architecture for Multivariate Time Series Forecasting
+# (arXiv'24) Kernel-U-Net: Symmetric and Hierarchical Architecture for Multivariate Time Series Forecasting

 This Official repository contains PyTorch codes for Kernel-U-Net: Symmetric and Hierarchical Architecture for Multivariate Time Series Forecasting [paper](https://arxiv.org/abs/2401.01479).

 ## Kernel-U-Net
-> 🌟 If you find this resource helpful, please consider to star this repository and cite our research:
+> 🌟 If you find this resource useful, consider adding a star to this repository and citing our research:

 ```tex
 @inproceedings{you2024kun,